 Next we recall two facts on Busemann spaces satisfying MCP condition (possibly collapsed).
 Both are due to Kapovitch--Ketterer \cite{KK20} and Kapovitch--Kell--Ketterer \cite{KKK22}.
-Although the original statements are about CAT spaces with CD conditions, the proofs only use the Busemann convexity and the MCP condition.
+Although the original statements deal with CAT spaces with CD conditions, their proofs only use the Busemann convexity and the MCP condition.

 The first is the non-branching property of Busemann spaces with MCP, proved in \cite[Proposition 6.9]{KK20} (see also \cite[Remark 6.10]{KK20}).

 \begin{prop} Let $X$ be a locally Busemann space satisfying local {\rm MCP($K,N$)} for some measure, where $K\le 0$ and $N\ge 1$.
 Then $X$ is non-branching. \end{prop}